lunarphp/lunar/docs/core/reference/products.md

 the price will apply to all customer groups.
 This is useful if you want to have different pricing for certain customer groups and also different price quantity breaks per customer group.

-### Quantity Break Pricing
+### Price Break Pricing

-Quantity Break pricing is a concept in which when you buy in bulk, the cost per item will change (usually go down).
+Price Break pricing is a concept in which when you buy in bulk, the cost per item will change (usually go down).
 With Pricing on Lunar, this is determined by the `min_quantity` column when creating prices.
 For example:

 ```php